theGnostickeymaker/tgk-site-v3/src/pillars/the-vault/codex-reborn/nag-hammadi/codex-v/apocalypes-of-adam/text/index.md

 ---
 layout: base.njk

+# === Unified Header Hierarchy ===
+siteTitle: "The Gnostic Key"
+pillarTitle: "The Vault"
+gateTitle: "Codex Reborn"
+seriesTitle: "Nag Hammadi – Codex V"
+episodeTitle: "The Apocalypse of Adam"
+seasonTitle: null
+partTitle: null

+# === Page Metadata ===
 title: "The Apocalypse of Adam"
-description: "A revelation from Adam to his son Seth — describing the floods of illusion, the coming of the Spirit, and the triumph of divine remembrance."
+description: "A revelation from Adam to his son Seth, describing the floods of illusion, the descent of the Spirit, and the triumph of divine remembrance."
 tagline: "Adam’s vision ✦ the descent of light ✦ the fire of gnosis"
 tier: free
 pageId: "the-vault-codex-reborn-nag-hammadi-codex-v-apocalypse-of-adam-text"

 glyph: "🔥"
 glyphRow: ["🜂", "🔥", "🜂"]
-bodyClass: "vault"
+bodyClass: vault
-accent: "vault"
+accent: vault

+# === URL ===
 permalink: "/pillars/the-vault/codex-reborn/nag-hammadi/codex-v/apocalypse-of-adam/text/index.html"

+# === Breadcrumb Hierarchy ===
 breadcrumbs:
   - { title: "The Gnostic Key", url: "/" }
   - { title: "The Vault", url: "/pillars/the-vault/" }